 The Big Difference Between Banks and Credit Unions

 There are two essential distinctions between a bank and a credit union.
 First, a credit union is a not-for-profit organization.
 As big banks bloat to mammoth proportions with record profits based on a “too big to fail” platform, the not-for-profit nature of credit unions may be their most compelling feature of all.

 The second major difference between CUs and big banks is that banks are giant corporations controlled by ultra-wealthy board members, while credit unions are member-owned.
 That’s right, join a credit union and you’re an owner.
 Now that doesn’t mean you get a big corner office with your own miniature putting green, but it does give you a sense of ownership and pride, for what that’s worth.

 If you’re a fan of small businesses, credit unions may also float your boat.
-According to the Credit Union National Association, a trade association for the industry, each of the nation’s four largest banks are larger than the entire credit union industry as a whole.
+As the CUNA notes, each of the nation’s four largest banks are larger than the entire credit union industry as a whole.

 Let’s drill down to the services you need most and see how credit unions and banks compare: